 When a project is affordable, fast, and fits the exact need, that’s the trifecta that gets the Remodelaholic happy dance.

 Today’s IKEA Hemnes desk hack turned a basic two drawer wood desk into a shared kids’ flip-top desk and got a big huge happy dance in the process!

-Ready to see how this hack works?
-We did both desks in ONE day, and we’ll show you how you can do this, too, using a table saw and pocket hole jig like we did, or with simpler tools like a jigsaw and some metal plates instead.
-Be sure to subscribe to our channel here for more videos — we’d love to hear what you’d like to see us try next!
+We did both desks in ONE day, and the video above and written tutorial below show you how you can do this, too, using a table saw and pocket hole jig like we did, or with simpler tools like a jigsaw and some metal plates instead.

 This is going to be a great solution for Lorene’s kids’ homework station, and this would be wonderful for homeschooling or small space living — maybe even a tiny house!
 Dining table to homework desk, anyone?